moonbitlang/moonbit-docs/tour.md

 ```

 This automatically installs MoonBit in `$HOME/.moon` and adds it to your `PATH`
-MoonBit is not production-ready at the moment, it's under active development.
+Do notice that MoonBit is not production-ready at the moment, it's under active development.
 To update MoonBit, just run the commands above again.

 Running `moon help` gives us a bunch of subcommands.
-But right now we only need `build` `run` and `new`.
+But right now the only commands we need are `build` `run` and `new`.

 To create a project (or module, more formally), run `moon new`.
-We are greeted with a creation wizard, filling up all the info and we get
+You will be greeted with a creation wizard, filling up all the info and we get

 ```
 my-project